gelisam/klister/README.rst

 .. _phase system: TODO: write a short example demonstrating macros which generate macros.
 Maybe define-syntax-rules.kl?

+Features we borrow from ML:
+* A type system with `parametric polymorphism`_, `algebraic datatypes`_, and Hindley-Milner `type inference`_.

+.. _parametric polymorphism: TODO: write a short example demonstrating the feature, like id or fmap.
+.. _algebraic datatypes: TODO: write a small example defining and matching on an algebraic type.
+Perhaps Either?
+.. _type inference: TODO: write a small example demonstrating that type information flows in two directions.

 Features we borrow from Haskell:

-* Statically-typed; we check that macro implementations have type ``(-> Syntax (Macro Syntax)``, and *then* that the generated code is also well-typed.
+* Typed macros; we check that macro implementations have type ``(-> Syntax (Macro Syntax)``, and *then* that the generated code is also well-typed.
 We thus aim for the expressivity of Template Haskell, not the extra guarantees of Typed Template Haskell.